 3. Not delaying kick-off

 As match commander, Ch Supt David Duckenfield had it in his powers to delay the kick-off in the interests of crowd safety.
 At about 14.30, TV monitors in the police control room clearly showed the numbers at the Leppings Lane end were growing.
-But, after discussing the postponement with his deputy, Supt Bernard Murray, he Mr Duckenfield decided the game should go ahead on time.
-Under questioning at the inquests, Mr Duckenfield said he now accepted he should have delayed the kick off.
+But, after discussing the postponement with his deputy, Supt Bernard Murray, Mr Duckenfield decided the game should go ahead on time.
+Under questioning at the inquests, Mr Duckenfield said he now accepted he should have delayed the kick-off.

 Supt Roger Marshall, who was stationed at the Leppings Lane entrance, told the jury of his "profound regret" at not requesting a delayed kick-off.
 He agreed it would have alleviated "the anxiety and frustration" of supporters trying to get into the ground.

 The decision was dealt with by the original Taylor inquiry into the disaster.
 Lord Justice Taylor concluded that, faced with a situation which was becoming dangerous, "crowd safety should have been Mr Duckenfield's paramount consideration".
 Kick-off should have been delayed which would have given time to relieve the pressure at the turnstiles, he said.